-Reducing waste isn’t just and environmentally friendly idea for Ford, it also has financial benefits – in 2012 Ford generated $225 million in revenue by recycling scrap metal in the US and Canada – proving again that sustainability doesn’t have to come at the expense of profitability.
+Reducing waste isn’t just and environmentally friendly idea for Ford.
+For it it also has financial benefits.
+I mean in 2012 Ford generated $225 million in revenue.
+All by recycling scrap metal in the US and Canada.
+Thereby proving again that sustainability doesn’t have to come at the expense of profitability.

 Ford Aims to Cut Waste-to-Landfill 40 Percent per Vehicle by 2016 through New Five-Year Global Waste Reduction Plan

-· The new five-year global waste reduction strategy encompasses Ford’s overall “Reduce, reuse and recycle” commitment that applies to all facets of the company, from the vehicles it makes to the facilities where they are made
+The new five-year global waste reduction strategy encompasses Ford’s overall “Reduce, reuse and recycle” commitment.
+For that applies to all facets of the company.
+I mean from the vehicles it makes to the facilities where they are made.

-· Plan builds on the success the company saw between 2007 and 2011, when the amount of waste sent to landfill per vehicle dropped from 37.9 to 22.7 pounds – a 40 percent reduction
+Plan builds on the success the company saw between 2007 and 2011.
+Especially when the amount of waste sent to landfill per vehicle dropped from 37.9 to 22.7 pounds.
+So that’s a 40 percent reduction.

 DEARBORN, Mich., Feb.
-27, 2013 – Cutting waste-to-landfill at Ford’s Van Dyke Transmission Plant has always been important to workers there, but they weren’t satisfied until last fall, when a small, diligent local committee played a major role in solving a nagging 10-ton problem.
+27, 2013 – Cutting waste-to-landfill at Ford’s Van Dyke Transmission Plant has always been important to workers there.
+However, they weren’t satisfied until last fall.
+Especially when a small, diligent local committee played a major role.
+That’s in solving a nagging 10-ton problem.

-The solution – a way to keep 10 tons’ worth of 8-foot-long, 350-pound fabric coolant filters from being landfilled monthly – means the Van Dyke facility is Ford’s first North American zero waste-to-landfill transmission plant and now diverts a total of 15 tons of waste-from-landfill monthly.
+The solution – a way to keep 10 tons’ worth of 8-foot-long, 350-pound fabric coolant filters from being landfilled monthly.
+For it means the Van Dyke facility is Ford’s first North American zero waste-to-landfill transmission plant.
+For it now diverts a total of 15 tons of waste-from-landfill monthly.

-The comprehensive strategy covers all angles of Ford’s waste reduction plans – from working with global suppliers to use more eco-friendly packaging, to enabling employees such as those at Van Dyke to play an active role in coming up with ways to help Ford reach its goals.
+In addition, the comprehensive strategy covers all angles of Ford’s waste reduction plans.
+That’s from working with global suppliers to use more eco-friendly packaging.
+Thereby enabling employees such as those at Van Dyke to play an active role.
+All in coming up with ways to help Ford reach its goals.
 Even kitchen waste is addressed.

-The new strategy also builds on the success the company saw between 2007 and 2011, when the amount of waste sent to landfill per vehicle dropped from 37.9 to 22.7 pounds – a 40 percent reduction.
+For the new strategy also builds on the success the company saw between 2007 and 2011.
+Especially when the amount of waste sent to landfill per vehicle dropped from 37.9 to 22.7 pounds.
+Again, a 40 percent reduction.
 Reductions were accomplished through the launch of new initiatives and programs, such as paint waste recycling at facilities in Australia, Thailand, India and Spain.

 Other actions identified as key near-term goals for waste reduction at Ford facilities around the world include: